 - 1. References are to be current from reputable medical sources and published within the last five years.
 The only exception is the use of historical material, and this must be cited correctly.
 "Classical References" should be reviewed with your instructor prior to use. - 2.
 The School of Nursing ascribes to the use of APA format in all written work to properly identify and credit resources used. - 3.
 The student is encouraged to utilize references found through the school library.
 If non-Beebe print sources are used, the student is required to submit a copy of the inside front cover of the print reference along with copies of the material used (i.e. chapter, section, or page).
 Additional reference documentation may be required based on written criteria. - 4.
-Only approved Internet sites may be used.
-Each course will provide a list of approved sites to the student.
-If a student wishes to use a web site not on the list, the student will need to obtain approval from the instructor.
+Only scholarly or professional Internet sites may be used.
+If a student has a question concerning use of a website, the student will need to obtain approval from the instructor.
 Any web site the student seeks approval for must be a verified site, peer reviewed, and current.
 All website resources must be submitted with the written assignment with cited information highlighted. - 5.
 The student is encouraged to seek guidance from the instructor or school librarian for any questions. - 6.
 Copies of all print reference information other than course textbooks must be submitted with cited information highlighted.